Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Introduction

-The outline of the paper is as follows.
-In Section \ref{sec2}, we derive the numerical exponential ergodicity of the STM \eqref{stm} via their Lyapunov structure, Feller property, and exponential dependence estimate.
+The paper is organized as follows.
+In Section \ref{sec2}, we derive the numerical exponential ergodicity of the STM \eqref{stm} via its Lyapunov structure, Feller property, and exponential dependence estimate.
 Section \ref{sec3} investigates the moment estimates for the BEM \eqref{bem} and the regularity of the Kolmogorov equation associated with Eq. \eqref{sde}.
 The weak error analysis for the BEM is established in Section \ref{sec4}.